Last editedJan 20234 min read

 Open banking and Instant Bank Pay

 If you run an organisation and process payments in the UK, you may have heard about something called open banking.
 Despite the UK’s position as one of the world’s leading open banking innovators, many businesses remain unaware of how popular open banking is.
-In a recent poll by GoCardless, we asked 100 businesses how widespread they thought the adoption of open banking was, and only 11% believed that over 3 million consumers and businesses had adopted open banking.
-In fact, 4 million consumers and businesses have now adopted open banking as a way to pay for goods and services and there has been 400% growth in open banking adoption in the last year alone
+In a recent poll by GoCardless, we asked 100 businesses how widespread they thought the adoption of open banking was, and only 11% believed that over six million consumers and businesses had adopted open banking.
+In fact, four million consumers and businesses have now adopted open banking as a way to pay for goods and services and there has been 400% growth in open banking adoption in the last year alone

 In short, growth is increasing but open banking faces an awareness challenge.
 That is why we are passionate about getting the word out through webinars and content that help explain the value of Instant Bank Pay (which is powered by open banking), what it can do for your business, and how easy it is to get started.